NerdiOrg/King-Of-The-Blockchain/README.md

 ## Important

 This contract is a simple game and is not intended for serious use.
-Always be cautious when interacting with Tokenseum smart contracts.
+Always be cautious when interacting with smart contracts.
 This contract should be audited by a professional security firm before being used on mainnet.